 For example, it may be argued that the refusal of a fresh claim by the Home Office was unreasonable and an error of law, and that removal should be postponed ("stayed") while a judicial review decides if the Home Office must reconsider the fresh claim.

 You may know that an important case that has relevance to your case is due to be decided.
 You may apply for an injunction in order that your removal is stayed while that other case is decided.
 Be aware that the Home Office may move very swiftly to remove you if that case is decided in a way that is unhelpful for your case

-To apply for the emergency measure of an injunction, you need to complete the form for permission for a judicial review (a "judicial review claim form"), if you haven't already.
+To apply for the emergency measure of an injunction, you need to complete the form for permission for a judicial review (a "judicial review claim form"), unless a judicial review has already been lodged.
 See above for information on this form.

 You also need to complete an "Application for urgent consideration form".
 You can find the form (T483) here.

 You need to explain why the application is urgent, and how quickly you require the application to be considered.
 This is likely to be before the end of your removal notice period (before the removal window begins).

 You also need to state the date by which you wish the substantive hearing to take place (if you are granted permission).